 - SelfDecode: The ultimate option for DNA analysis that presents a holistic overview of one’s health based on their genetic makeup.
-Comprehensive DNA Wellness Reports are supplemented by tailored lifestyle recommendations through the personalized genetics blog which is constantly updated to reflect the latest research.
+SelfDecode offers personalized diet, lifestyle, and supplement recommendations based on your DNA.

 CRI Genetics offers some engaging ancestry reports as well as gene-specific health insights and recommendations.
 CRI’s goal is to help clients learn about their history and find ways they can improve their lifestyle choices.
 That said, the number of health reports available is not enough to build a well-rounded understanding of one’s wellness, and the suggestions provided address issues only on the surface level.

 CRI applies a patented algorithm to analyze 527,414 genetic markers and claims that the results are extremely accurate.
 However, there are concerns regarding their analysis methods and a lack of clarity about how they reach their scientific conclusions.
 They fail to cite any clinical research and many clients are apprehensive about the validity of their results.
 In fact, numerous reviews question the legitimacy of their reports and the depth of the analysis.
 The ordering process is confusing as well since clients have expressed being perplexed by the package contents and the associated charges.

 To give a contrasting example, SelfDecode uses up to 83 million gene variants to generate much more extensive wellness reports that cover a wide array of health topics such as mood, heart health, anxiety, and cholesterol (these are constantly updated with the latest research and new reports are released every week).